-Here’s another example, Zoom used to be the sound that the car makes, and now “how to look good on a zoom call” has a bazillion hits.
+It’s time to pivot to our new normal.
+Remember when zoom used to be the sound that the car made, and now “how to look good on a zoom call” has a bazillion hits.

 Employers have seen the benefit of remote staff and saved a ton of money by closing offices.
 And we are “meeting” with other people in totally new ways.

 Our home office has taken on a whole new role.
 We can’t sit in our jammies and pay bills on a laptop with bedhead anymore, and the desk tucked in the corner of the spare bedroom needs an upgrade.